datasaur-ai/robosaur/readme.md

 }
 ```

-- `"gcs"` or `"s3"`: store the PCW script in an object cloud storage. `pcwPayloadSource` should contain another value called `bucketName` and `pcwPaylod` should be a `string` containing a url to the file in the object cloud storage.
+- `"gcs"`, `"s3"`, or `"azure"`: store the PCW script in an object cloud storage. `pcwPayloadSource` should contain another value called `bucketName` and `pcwPayload` should be a `string` containing a path to the file in the object cloud storage.
 Don't forget to provide credentials to the chosen cloud provider (refer [here](#storage-configuration)).

 Example: